What input power options are available?

 Since the Beacon includes both the light and charger, they do a better job of working together.
 Using Charger Priority Mode, the headlight will always maintain at least a reduced output - sufficient for a daytime running light or commuting on a lit street or path.
 The charger gets priority to all remaining power, meaning your USB device will charge at much lower speeds because only a small, limited amount of power is used by the light.
 Once sufficient power is available to the USB device, any additional power from the dynamo will be used by the light.
 If your device is unplugged or done charging, all power will go to the light.

 Can I charge the same battery that I use to power the light?

 Yes.
 Because the connectors on the battery are input only or output only, you'll need to connect two cables - a USB cable from the Beacon USB port to the battery input, and a USB-to-barrel from the battery output to the Beacon barrel connector.

 You can either leave both cables connected or connect only one at a time, depending on whether you are using the charger or the light.

 Are there multiple brightness settings?

 Yes.
 With the switch in the 'up' position, the battery will provide full brightness.
-With the switch in the 'down' position, the light can be toggled between low and medium brightness.
-This can be helpful to extend battery life or for use in situations where less light is desired.
+With the switch in the 'down' position, the battery will provide low brightness.
+This can be used while riding but is also useful while setting up camp or making dinner.

 When using the dynamo the light output is always maximized.
 The brightness settings only affect the power used from the external battery.